Originally posted on September 25th, 2017

 A Quick Intro

 Local SEO is the practice of improving your business’s visibility in the local results provided by Google.
-Big companies with massive budgets don’t have the edge anymore, thanks to local search marketing helping smaller businesses get featured for local queries online.
+Big companies with massive budgets don’t have the edge anymore, thanks to local search marketing, helping smaller businesses get featured for local queries online using local citations is very do-able.

 There are approximately seven billion unique local searches per month on Google in the United States.